 Higher Chances of Success

-People who specialize early enough to experience higher chances of success.
+People who specialize early enough experience higher chances of success.
 Why?
 Because they have done their homework.
 They stand for themselves and what they believe.
 It gives them purpose and visibility.

 The type of success we are talking about isn’t defined only with material rewards.
-When you find your ideal match in business, for your career or your field of study, you understand that everything is connected.
-Benefits range from fulfilment to self-accomplishment and an overall more satisfying life.
+When you find your ideal match in business, for your career, or your field of study, you understand that everything is connected.
+Benefits range from fulfillment to self-accomplishment and an overall more satisfying life.

 On-going opportunities generation

 If you want people to find you, it’s better if they know what you stand for.
 By being clear and concise about what you have to offer you help yourself and others to reach you for what you want to be acknowledged and recognized.

-It doesn’t matter how smart you are, how many skills and certification you have if no one is willing to buy what you have to offer, you cannot make a living from it.
+It doesn’t matter how smart you are, how many skills and certifications you have if no one is willing to buy what you have to offer, you cannot make a living from it.
 It is right in business as well as for individual careers or brands.

 How to Find Your Niche: Use the power of IKIGAI

 IKIGAI is a Japanese Concept that translates into “A reason for being.”

 Over time, we’ve found that models with three or five and more criteria are either not enough or confusing for our clients.
 The tool we’ve created at Ohma Digital using the Ikigai principles helps us be better at what we do, and our clients manage their businesses and brands with great return on investment.